ValleyAudio/ValleyAudio.github.io/rack/terrorform/doc.md

 The name _Terrorform_ is a reference to two things.

-First, it is a play on the word _terraforming_, which is a hypothetical process of modifying the landscape, oceans, atmosphere of a planet in order to make it habitable for life.
+First, it is a play on the word _terraforming_, which is a hypothetical process of modifying the landscape, oceans, and atmosphere of a planet in order to make it habitable for life.
 This is essentially what you are doing in Terrorform: sculpting and shaping the sound from a base wave to create something new.

 Second, it is a reference to the British sci-fi sitcom "Red Dwarf", and is named after the episode "Terrorform".
 In the episode, the "beloved" hologram Rimmer is taken prisoner by manifestations of his own mind on a shapeshifting psy-moon.